temporalio/documentation/docs/typescript/client.md

 ---
 id: client
-title: Workflow Clients in Node.js
+title: Workflow Clients in TypeScript
 sidebar_label: Clients
-description: In the Temporal Node SDK programming model, a Workflow is an exportable function that adheres to a set of rules.
+description: In the Temporal TypeScript SDK programming model, a Workflow is an exportable function that adheres to a set of rules.
 image: /img/workflow.png
 ---